Doqutor/doqutor-core/infra/lambda/api/README.md

 - DELETE /patients/{id}: Delete patient with given id\

-The block_user.py lambda in this folder should be in the util folder, but is here because of odd file permissions issues when deploying with cdk.
+Note: The block_user.py lambda in this folder should be in the util folder, but is here because of odd file permissions issues when deploying with cdk.